 Maximise your Avios, air miles and hotel points

-Cathay Pacific business class review from London Heathrow to Hong Kong
+Cathay Pacific business class review – Boeing 777-300ER from London to Hong Kong

 Links on Head for Points may support the site by paying a commission.
 See here for all partner links.